 is the analytics platform focused on speed.
 At the core is our open source SQL database that has been built from the ground up to run on GPUs, taking advantage of the massive parallel processing and fast, built-in memory to make SQL queries run 100-200 times faster than mainstream SQL databases on CPUs.
 On top of that we have built a rendering engine and a visualization platform that take advantage of the fast SQL core to make even the largest datasets fully interactive.

-Check out our ships demo to see 12 billion rows of telematics data, queried and visualized in milliseconds, with no need for aggregation or sampling.
+Check out our to see 12 billion rows of telematics data, queried and visualized in milliseconds, with no need for aggregation or sampling.

 Judging & Prizes